Tumbling Dice: Commercial performance

 "Tumbling Dice" debuted at number 18 on the 8 May 1972 UK Singles Chart.
 By 13 May, it had climbed to number 14 before peaking at number five on the chart dated 20 May.
 It remained on the chart for eight weeks.
 In the Netherlands, "Tumbling Dice" peaked at number five on the Single Top 100 chart.
-The single was a top ten hit in other European countries, peaking at number six in Norway and number seven in Spain.
+The single was a top 10 hit in other European countries, peaking at number six in Norway and number seven in Spain.

 The song debuted at number 50 on the US Billboard Hot 100 chart for the week of 29 April 1972, and took five weeks to rise to number seven, where it stayed for one week.
-"Tumbling Dice" was a top ten success on the US Cash Box Top 100 chart, peaking at number ten, and in Canada, where it peaked at number seven.
+"Tumbling Dice" was a top 10 success on the US Cash Box Top 100 chart, peaking at number 10, and in Canada, where it peaked at number seven.
 In the Cash Box year-end chart, the song ranked number 92.
+However, the single had its biggest American chart success on Chicago metropolitan area radio stations such as WCFL (number one) and WLS (number four).